real-logic/aeron/aeron-archive/README.md

 - **Query:** service provides a rudimentary query interface which allows `recordingId` discovery and description.
-Currently this supports a query for all descriptors or filtered by `<channel, streamId>`.
+Currently this supports a query for all descriptors, filtered by `<channel, streamId>`, or by specific `recordingId`.

 Usage
 =====